getalp/LeBenchmark-webpage/index.markdown

 **LeBenchmark** is a reproducible and multifaceted benchmark for evaluating speech SSL models.
 We propose an initial set of four tasks, measuring specific speech challenges in French language:  Speech Recognition (ASR), Spoken Language Understanding (SLU), Speech Translation (AST) and  Emotion Recognition (AER).

+For reproducibility, we also provide pre-trained SSL models learnt on different subsets of a large and heterogeneous collection of French speech utterances (read, prepared, and spontaneous).
+The gathered collection is diverse, informed with relevant metadata and each sub-corpus's license is clearly documented in our published source [papers]{https://getalp.github.io/LeBenchmark-webpage/paper.html}.

 A leaderboard will be updated frequently [here]({{ site.baseurl }}/leaderboard/).